chef-boneyard/chef-web-docs-2016/includes_cloud/includes_cloud_azure_portal_server_marketplace.rst

 #.
 Chef Manage will then **Create** a new Organization.
 Click **Create Organization** and complete the form.

 #.
 Once the Organization is created, download the **Starter Kit** for the newly created Organization.

-You are now ready to use the Chef Server.
+#.
+Extract the Starter Kit zip file downloaded.
+Open a command prompt and change into the ``chef-repo`` directory extracted from the Starter Kit.

+#.
+Run ``knife ssl fetch`` to retrieve the Chef Server's SSL keys.

+#.
+Run ``knife client list`` to test the connection to the Chef Server.
+The command should return ``<orgname>-validator``, where ``<orgname>`` is the name of the Organization you previously created.
+You are now ready to add Virtual Machines to your Chef Server.